DrUzair/BDT/spark/spark_lab.md

 - Pair RDDs for Map Reduce Operations

   - You can pipe Spark operations one after another using the dot notation.
-  - '\' stands for non-breaking new line.
+  - Backslash \ stands for non-breaking new line.
 ```shell
 >>> text = sc.textFile("/user/lab/full_text.txt") \
 .map(lambda line: line.split("\t")) \